-PROCESS EOR REPEORMANCE EVALUATION
+PROCESS FOR PERFORMANCE EVALUATION

-THOOLSO FOR FER ORIGINATOR

-INTERNAL PERFORMANCE EXTERNAL PERFORMANCE

-Achievement versus previously established Relative financial performance using key
+INTERNAL PERFORMANCE Achievement versus previously established strategic, financial and operational goals

+EXTERNAL PERFORMANCE
-strategic, financial and operational goals financial metrics and share price performance

-versus peers over varying time periods
+Relative financial performance using key financial metrics and share price performance versus peers over varying time periods

 The CEO does not play any role in the Committee's determination of his own compensation.
 However, he presents the Committee with recommendations for each element of compensation, including the level of base salary and annual and long-term incentive awards for the other members of the ELG, including the NEOs.
 Mr. Chênevert bases these recommendations upon his assessment of each individual's performance, the performance of his or her respective business unit and/or function, benchmark information and retention risk.
-The Committee reviews the CEO's recommendations, makes adjustments, as appropriate, and approves compensation chances at its sole discretion, subject to review by the other independent directors.
+The Committee reviews the CEO's recommendations, makes adjustments, as appropriate, and approves compensation changes at its sole discretion, subject to review by the other independent directors.